Independent Business Owner Income: Salary or Dividends?

 Formalise Your Business: Name, Register and Insure

-• Decide the legal structure of your business, as a corporation or a sole-proprietorship.
+• Decide the legal structure of your business in Toronto, considering whether a corporation or a sole-proprietorship suits your needs best.
+Toronto offers various local supports and resources to help in making this decision.
 If you incorporate, sign documents after the corporation’s establishment.

 • Choose a business name and register it.